awslabs/duvet/design/witness/decisions.md

 A witness carries: a label,
 a claim rule (Decision 3),
-provenance (source artifact, production rule, discharge unit, strength), and per-file **closed** line sets (Axiom A1, Decision 4).
+provenance (producer, source artifact, discharge unit, strength), and per-file **closed** line sets (Axiom A1, Decision 4).